 At Doran Beach, a small section of the shore along the harbor is sometimes open to off-leash romping at low tide.
 Inquire at the entry kiosk.

-(Note: Dogs are not allowed on trails at Shiloh Ranch and North Sonoma Mountain regional parks.)
+Note: Dogs are not allowed on trails at Shiloh Ranch and North Sonoma Mountain regional parks.
+This blog was originally published in 2017.